Desk cable management is like cleaning your room. It’s a hassle

 Small holes like this can easily be hidden so there’s no need to dress it up.
 But if you need a larger hole in a more prominent position, you can fit it with a grommet to make it look nicer.

 Adding cable management features to your desk takes time but is well worth it.
-The next step is no different.

 Step 4: Mount Your Monitors (Optional)